 - Review process

-- We have a formal review process for all papers submitted to Wisdom in Education.
+- We have a formal review process for all papers submitted to Journal of Critical Issues in Educational Practice.
 Once we have decided that a paper is of relevance for publication in the journal, we send it for peer review by at least two reviewers through a blind review process.
 Publishing is a collective process.
 Prior to publication, each piece is also read by editors: to try to forecast the paper’s possible effects on a range of different readers; to check accuracy; to provide feedback for improvement; to address the politics of representation; and so on.
 The review process is always invigorating.
 Since we wish to encourage educators to write about their work, we want to make their experience of submitting a good one.
 Developing a constructive, formal review process is a key part of this.

 - Expanding the thinking and parameters of educational practice